Learn about Snowflake databases and how they're different from other relational databases and data warehouses.

 Unlike other relational databases, Snowflake is a columnar store.
 This means that Snowflake stores each column of data separately, which reduces the amount of storage Snowflake needs.
 It also means that Snowflake can quickly compute any aggregate function (like SUM or AVG) across all columns in an instant because it knows exactly where to look for every piece of data.

-Snowflake is dramatically faster than traditional databases and can compress data by up to 100 times!
+Snowflake database is dramatically faster than traditional databases and can compress data by up to 100 times!
 This means that Snowflake uses less storage, which leads to faster queries and speedier analytics.

 How do companies use Snowflake?